 Transportation systems have become increasingly accessible, but many people with disabilities are still not able to benefit from the options available to most Americans.
 Access to public and private transportation for individuals with disabilities is more than just physical accessibility.
 It can include travel training for individuals with cognitive disabilities, coordination of transportation resources, and understanding one's rights.

-ODEP's collaboration with the U.S. Department of Transportation and other federal agencies has been critical to the development and ongoing work of United We Ride.
-This federal interagency initiative supports states and their localities in developing coordinated human service delivery systems.
+ODEP's collaboration with the U.S. Department of Transportation and other Federal agencies has been critical to the development and ongoing work of the Coordinating Council on Access and Mobility.
+This Federal interagency initiative supports states and their localities in developing coordinated human service delivery systems.

 The following resources offer helpful information related to transportation and disability employment: